steno-aarhus/sdcar/hiring/dif-project/database-administrator.md

 -   Has used Git or other version control software on a fairly regular basis for projects
 -   Is proficient in communicating (written and oral) in English
+-   Is motivated, interested, and comfortable with working on projects that have recently started and that require contributing to a diversity of tasks typical of the early stages of any initiative

-Other **optional, bonus** qualifications and experiences include that you have:
+Other *optional, bonus* qualifications and experiences include that you
+have:

 -   Knowledge of and familiarity with *general* software development practices